Are you comparing

 If you only use the

-Profile metadata type in the comparison filter, how the results are displayed differs depending on the environment type.
+Profile metadata type in the metadata comparison filter, how the results are retrieved and displayed differs depending on the environment type.

 Managed package setting